ShangdeHan/Robbie_Platform/ProjectDocument.md

 You should replay any **bold text** with your relevant information.
 Liberally use the template when necessary and appropriate.

 ## User Interface (Name: Shangde Han)
 I implemented many different functions and UI designs.

-*User Interface* I implemented many different function.
+For the orbs icon, there is a function to count the total orbs [UpdateOrbUI](https://github.com/ShangdeHan/ECS189_FinalProject/blob/main/RobbiePlatform/Assets/Scripts/UIManager.cs#L22)

 Music volume slider: I designed a slider to let player control the music volume from low to high.